-$$L \stackrel{\vee}{\leq} L' \Leftrightarrow{def} (L \subseteq L')$$
+$$L \preceq{synt} L' \Leftrightarrow{def} (L \subseteq L')$$

-Language inclusion can be defined in a more specific way on languages defined as a term algebra where the inclusion of languages can be reduced to the inclusion of the sets of term constructors.
+Language inclusion can be characterized in a more specific way on languages defined as a term algebra where the inclusion of languages can be reduced to the inclusion of the sets of term constructors.

 Example 4 (The FaCT Reasoner).
-The FaCT description logic reasoner implements two reasoning modules one for the language $\mathcal{SHF}$ and one for the language $\mathcal{SHTQ}$ which simply extends $\mathcal{SHF}$ with inverse roles and qualified number restrictions.
-As a consequence, $\mathcal{SHF}$ models can be handled by the $\mathcal{SHTQ}$ reasoner without change.
+The FaCT description logic reasoner implements two reasoning modules one for the language SHF and one for the language SHIQ which extends SHF with inverse roles and qualified number restrictions.
+As a consequence, SHF models can be handled by the SHIQ reasoner without change.